szunami/blog-1/2017-03-14-data-types.html.md

 number 165.
 If we are treating it as a signed integer, it is a representation of the number -91.
 If we assume it is a piece of text, it gets even stranger.
 It's not valid ASCII, and in UTF-8 it is a continuation byte of a longer character sequence.
-It could also be a pointer to memory location `0xA5` where the data we really want lives.
+It could also be an index into memory that informs us where the data we *really* seek can be found.

 It's impossible to tell purely by inspection, because bits are bits and carry no meta information.
 To describe bits, we encode that information in yet more bits, and anyone looking at the system has to agree to abide by arbitrary rules about interpreting meaning.
+Some examples of these arbitrary rules are text encodings such as ASCII, UTF-8, or the myriad other standards, memory models (also known as Application Binary Interface, or ABI for short), or transmission protocols used to operate communication lines like Ethernet, telephone, serial, or more.

 # Data Types

-As I briefly nouched on above, computing has a concept of *data types* that governs how bits are interpreted.
+As I briefly touched on above, computing has a concept of *data types* that governs how bits are interpreted.
 All programming languages have some kind of type system that determines how data is interpreted.
-In some languages, the type of a variable is just a number that lives alongside the variable data itself, whereas in some others the type in known by the compiler and does not need to be visible at runtime if the compiler knows it has arranged the code in such a way as to not need it.
+In some languages, the type of a variable is just a number that lives alongside the variable data itself, whereas in some others the type is known by the compiler and does not need to be visible at runtime if the compiler knows it has arranged the code in such a way as to not need it.